Schiiss/blog/_posts/2024-05-10-a-look-at-opentofu.md

 [![Azure_Architecture](/blog/assets/images/blog_images/a-look-at-opentofu/azure_architecture.png)](/blog/assets/images/blog_images/a-look-at-opentofu/azure_architecture.png){:target="_blank"}

 Please keep in mind that we need to ask for Terraform code generation because GPT isn't familiar with OpenTofu yet, as it's a relatively new tool.
 However, this isn't a big issue currently, as the feature sets of the two tools haven't differed much.
-Below, you'll find a snippet of the code we used to prompt GPT to generate the code for us:
+Below, you'll find a snippet of the code we used to prompt GPT to generate the code for us based on the diagram we created:

 ```python
 response = client.chat.completions.create(